-what is the difference between a swamp and a
+what is the difference between scotland and i

 The Northern Colonies were mostly mountains with a colder climate and a thin layer of soil only for subsistence farming.
 The Southern Colonies were mostly plains with warmer climate and rich fertile soil suitable for cash crop farming.